 Our criminal lawyers in Monroe, GA and Madison, GA represent clients charged with violations of local, state, and federal law throughout the state of Georgia.
 We believe that through thorough preparation, we can get the best possible outcome for our criminal defense clients, regardless of the charges.

-When do I need a criminal defense lawyer?
+When do I need a criminal defense lawyer in Monroe, GA?

 Any time you are the subject of a criminal investigation or faced with criminal charges you should retain legal counsel.
 Without legal counsel, you are severely disadvantaged at one of the most critical times in your life.